 Other rules are the same as in Chess except for these changes:

-Pieces in hand (2 Soldiers and 2 Cannons) may be dropped into games, but captured pieces will be removed and no longer used.
+Pieces in hand (2 Cannons) may be dropped into games, but captured pieces will be removed and no longer used.

 For example, this is 2nd White turn.
-White may drop a Soldier into e3 instead of moving, but it is not recommended.
+White may drop a Cannon into d1 instead of moving, but it is not recommended.

 The object of the game is to make the opponent unable to make any legal moves.
 It’s not same as Chess.
 Stalemate is a win for the player who can force stalemate.